Chicken-Fried Steak & Gravy

-- In a large skillet, heat 1/4 in. of oil over medium heat.
-Add steaks; cook 4-6 minutes on each side or until golden brown and a thermometer reads 160°.
+- In a large cast-iron or other heavy skillet, heat 1/4 in. of oil over medium heat.
+Add steaks; cook until golden brown and a thermometer reads 160°, 4-6 minutes on each side.
 Remove from pan; drain on paper towels.
 Keep warm.

 - Remove all but 2 tablespoons oil from pan.
-Stir in the remaining 1/4 cup flour, 1/2 teaspoon salt and 1/4 teaspoon pepper until smooth; cook and stir over medium heat 3-4 minutes or until golden brown.
+Stir in the remaining 1/4 cup flour, 1/2 teaspoon salt and 1/4 teaspoon pepper until smooth; cook and stir over medium heat until golden brown, 3-4 minutes.
 Gradually whisk in water and remaining milk.
-Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
+Bring to a boil, stirring constantly; cook and stir until thickened, 1-2 minutes.
 Serve with steaks.

 Nutrition Facts1 steak with 1/3 cup gravy: 563 calories, 28g fat (5g saturated fat), 148mg cholesterol, 839mg sodium, 29g carbohydrate (4g sugars, 1g fiber), 46g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Excellent recipe reminded me of growing up on the farm.
 The only adjustment I made was putting the flour in a ziplock bag to coat the steak.
 Perhaps a bit messy for the hands, but worth the more even coat of flour.

 Dec 26, 2018